 - Tongue piercings can cause permanent gum recession, which can lead to sensitivity and even tooth loss

-- If you think it hurts when you bite your tongue without the piercing, wait until you chomp down on the jewelry by accident.
+- If you think it hurts when you bite your tongue without the piercing, wait until you chomp down on the jewellery by accident.
 You can damage your teeth, knock out fillings, and more.

 - Infections can sometimes cause swelling.
-The jewelry may be stainless steel, but your tongue is not.
+The jewellery may be stainless steel, but your tongue is not.
 If your tongue were to get infected and swell, it can cut off your air supply and cause you to choke.
 Infections that are not treated can also cause the loss of your tongue as well.

-Dentists don’t want to sound like parents (although they probably most certainly STRONGLY caution their own children against tongue piercings) but warn you or your kids to consider these and the many more factors when looking at getting your tongue pierced.
+Most dentists don’t want to sound like parents (although they probably most certainly STRONGLY caution their own children against tongue piercings) but warn you or your kids to consider these and the many more factors when looking at getting your tongue pierced.